j6k4m8/goosepaper/docs/reference/storyprovider/comic.py.md

 same source name the headline already shows, unlike a byline on an RSS article (which distinguishes otherwise-anonymous entries pulled from different feeds).

-The strip image is downloaded, decoded, and re-encoded as JPEG (not linked by remote URL and not passed through unmodified): this bounds pixel dimensions (some sources serve print-resolution images far larger than a newspaper page needs), normalizes color mode (handles CMYK source JPEGs), and composites any transparency onto white before dropping the alpha channel.
-Inlining as a base64 `data:` URI also sidesteps gocomics.com requiring the same browser-like headers for the image request as for the page request, and makes the rendered PDF self-contained.
+The strip image itself is left as a plain remote link - this source only resolves which URL is the actual strip.
+Fetching it, bounding its pixel dimensions, normalizing color mode (handling CMYK source JPEGs), compositing any transparency onto white, and inlining it as a self-contained base64 `data:` URI all happen centrally when the paper is rendered, the same way for every source's images, not just comics.